kz0x1/BetterBetterUtility/README.md

-Utility v3.0.0 is finally out with new Documentation.
 # How to Include BetterUtility?
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/RazAPI/BetterUtility/main/Utility.lua"))()
 ```
 That way you can use unc(), iy(), etc. In the same script!
-(If your using shit like Solara)
+[Using things like Solara, and other more things.]
 # What Executors Support Utility
 Known List:
 - ✅ Celery (100%, Undetected)